 Should you use Adobe InDesign in 2025?

-InDesign remains the undisputed giant of professional layout, the obvious choice for anyone involved in print or digital publishing.
-But in 2025, with new solutions constantly emerging, is it still the tool of choice for your visual creations?
-I have been using InDesign for several years, on a daily basis, for our clients' projects.
-Simplicity, advanced features, but also its limitations...
-Here I share my objective opinion and feedback on its real usefulness, and above all, whether InDesign still meets your specific needs today.
+InDesign remains the unavoidable behemoth of professional page layout, the obvious choice for anyone involved in print or digital editorial.
+But in 2025, with the constant emergence of new solutions, is it still the tool of choice for your visual creations?
+I've been using InDesign for several years, even on a daily basis, for our customers' projects.
+Simplicity, advanced features, but also its limitations... here I share my objective opinion and feedback on its real usefulness, and above all whether InDesign still corresponds to your specific needs today.

 My experience with Adobe InDesign

-I've been juggling InDesign at Easy Web for years, and believe me, it has seen hundreds of brochures, eBooks, and reports.
-It's the go-to tool when it comes to structuring long content.
-What I love most is its impeccable handling of text and complex layouts.
+I've been juggling InDesign for years at Easy Web, and believe me, it's seen hundreds of brochures, eBooks and reports come through.
+It's the go-to tool when it comes to structuring long-form content.
+What I love most of all is its impeccable handling of text and complex layout.

-For any publishing project, from magazines to interactive PDFs and white papers, InDesign excels.
-Its strength lies in its ability to manipulate typography, paragraph styles, and objects with surgical precision, ensuring flawless graphic consistency across multiple pages.
+For any editorial project, from magazines to interactive PDFs to white papers, InDesign excels.
+Its strength lies in its ability to manipulate typography, paragraph and object styles with surgical precision, guaranteeing impeccable graphic consistency across multiple pages.

-However, it has a steep learning curve for beginners, and for simple graphic design or photo editing tasks, it is far too cumbersome.
-It is really designed for editing rather than pure visual creation or UI/UX design.
+However, its learning curve is steep for novices, and for simple graphic design or photo retouching tasks, it proves far too cumbersome.
+It's really cut out for publishing, not for pure visual creation or UI/UX design.

 Is Adobe InDesign really useful for my needs?

-Freelance graphic designer, agency, or marketing department with recurring publications?
+Freelance graphic designer, agency, or marketing with recurring publications?
 InDesign is your ally.
-It excels at structuring multi-page documents: precise paragraph styles, advanced typographic management.
-Company newsletters, product catalogs, e-books: it shines, ensuring consistency and efficiency on ambitious projects.
+It excels at structuring multi-leaf documents: precise paragraph styles, advanced typographic management.
+Corporate journals, product catalogs, e-books: it shines, guaranteeing consistency and efficiency on ambitious projects.

-Its other major advantage?
+And its other major advantage?
 Seamless integration with the Adobe Creative Cloud ecosystem.
-Switch smoothly between Photoshop (images) and Illustrator (vectors) without wasting time or compromising quality.
+Fluidly switches between Photoshop (images) and Illustrator (vectors) without losing time or quality.
 An essential synergy for demanding professional workflows.

 Is Adobe InDesign suitable for beginners?

-At first glance, InDesign can be intimidating.
-You might think it's only for publishing gurus, right?
-But trust me, it's surprisingly beginner-friendly.
-Its interface, while rich, is logical.
-The predefined templates are a gold mine for getting started: a brochure, a resume, or even a simple report are great starting points for getting started without feeling overwhelmed.
+InDesign, at first glance, can be intimidating.
+We imagine it reserved for publishing gurus, don't we?
+But believe me, it's surprisingly welcoming to a beginner.
+Its interface, though rich, is logical.
+The predefined templates are a gold mine for getting started: a brochure, a CV or even a simple report, it's an excellent starting point for getting started without feeling overwhelmed.

-The major advantage for beginners is its seamless integration with the Adobe ecosystem.
-Have you ever used Photoshop or Illustrator?
+The major advantage for a novice also lies in its seamless integration with the Adobe ecosystem.
+Ever dabbled in Photoshop or Illustrator?
 You'll quickly find your bearings.
-And the amount of online resources—tutorials, communities—is enormous.
-You learn at your own pace and build your skills on real projects, which is a great springboard to desktop publishing (DTP).
+And the quantity of online resources - tutorials, communities - is monumental.
+You learn at your own pace and build your skills on real projects, which is a fantastic launchpad to Desktop Publishing (DTP).

 What are the key features of Adobe InDesign?

-If InDesign reigns supreme, it is clearly because of its unmatched ability to tame text.
-I remember very well our first digital magazines at Easy Web; no other tool offered us such precision in terms of justification, hyphenation, or basic grids.
-No more compromises on readability or aesthetics—we can truly sculpt content with the finesse of a craftsman.
-It is this typographical mastery that makes all the difference for a professional finish.
+If InDesign is king, it's clearly for its unrivalled ability to tame text.
+I well remember our first digital magazines at Easy Web; no other tool offered us such precision on justification, hyphenation or basic grids.
+No more compromises on legibility or aesthetics, we could really sculpt the content with a craftsman's finesse.
+It's this typographic mastery that makes all the difference to a professional rendering.

-What makes it truly indispensable, especially on large projects, is its management of templates and masters.
-Think of the annual reports or multi-page brochures we produce for our clients: creating dynamic master pages has been a game changer.
-You maintain impeccable visual consistency effortlessly and save a ton of time on modifications.
-Trust me, it saves a lot of headaches.
+What really makes it indispensable, especially on large projects, is its management of layouts and templates.
+Think of the annual reports or multi-page brochures we produce for our customers: creating dynamic master pages was a game changer.
+You maintain impeccable visual consistency effortlessly, you save an inordinate amount of time on edits.
+Believe me, it saves a lot of headaches.

-To work effectively on complex projects, managing styles in InDesign has become non-negotiable.
-I remember when we first started out, we struggled to maintain consistency across every page.
-Today, with paragraph styles, character styles, and especially object styles, we can automate a large part of the layout process.
-This saves an incredible amount of time and ensures perfect consistency, regardless of the size of the document.
+To work effectively on complex projects, style management in InDesign has become non-negotiable.
+I remember our early days when we struggled to maintain consistency on every page.
+Today, with paragraph, character and, above all, object styles, we can automate a large part of the page layout.
+It saves an incredible amount of time and ensures perfect uniformity, whatever the size of the document.

-And never underestimate InDesign's capabilities for digital media.
-We no longer just do print!
-Direct publishing to EPUB, interactive PDFs with multimedia elements, or the Folio format for rich experiences... it opens up enormous possibilities.
-For us, it has become essential to deliver content that works on all screens, far beyond simple static files.
+And never underestimate InDesign's capabilities for digital.
+We don't just do print anymore!
+Direct publication in EPUB, interactive PDFs with multimedia elements, or the Folio format for rich experiences... it opens huge doors.
+For us, it's become essential to deliver content that lives on all screens, far beyond the simple static file.

-InDesign, while powerful, is not a universal solution.
-Are you looking to prototype responsive web interfaces as a team, create complex interactive wireframes for an app, or manage agile content production for social media?
-In these cases, its traditional workflows and focus on static content can slow you down considerably.
+InDesign, while powerful, isn't a one-size-fits-all solution.
+Are you looking to prototype responsive web interfaces in a team, create complex interactive wireframes for an app, or manage the agile production of content for social networks?
+Here, its traditional workflows and focus on the fixed can slow things down considerably.

-For these cases, I would recommend Figma or Sketch for collaborative UI/UX design, or even Webflow for direct web design.
-InDesign still excels where it was designed to shine: professional layout and editing of long and complex documents, whether print or digital.
+For these cases, I'd steer you more towards Figma or Sketch for collaborative UI/UX, or even Webflow for direct web design.
+InDesign still excels where it was designed to shine: professional page layout and the editing of long, complex documents, whether print or digital.

 - Advanced typography, precise control.